Clear House Accountants Clear House Accountants

 Declaration of unpaid taxes

 Unpaid tax can be declared by informing HMRC about your rental income from previous years.
-You’ll be charged a lower penalty if you personally inform HMRC rather than HMRC finding it themselves, which can lead to a higher penalty.
+Youโ€™ll be charged a lower penalty if you personally inform HMRC rather than HMRC finding it themselves, which can lead to a higher penalty.

-You’ll have 3 months to work out in order to pay for what you owe, after the provision of the disclosure reference number.
+Youโ€™ll have 3 months to work out to pay for what you owe after providing the disclosure reference number.

 You should not include the property allowance (1000) for tax years from 2017 to 2018.

-If you think you have undeclared income speak to an expert accountant or tax accountant to get advice before speaking to HMRC.
+If you think you have undeclared income, speak to an expert accountant or tax accountant to get advice before speaking to HMRC.

 Landlord's Free Accounting Consultation

-Company’s property rental income
+The companyโ€™s property rental income

 Rental income should be calculated in the same manner as you calculate your business income.

-Costs you may claim for reduction of tax
+Costs you may claim for reduction of tax IF Renting Out as a Landlord

 Different types of tax rules are applicable to: